-The consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries, the Operating Partnership (of which the Company owns 99.88%) and CHP, LLC (of which the Company owns 95%).
+The consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries, the Operating Partnership, and its consolidated companies and are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 All intercompany accounts and transactions have been eliminated in consolidation.